Royal Caribbean Group and World Wildlife Fund (WWF) Recommit to Partnership

 New five-year partnership to establish ambitious, measurable sustainability goals for groundbreaking progress across ship, sea and shore

-MIAMI, April 28, 2022 /PRNewswire-HISPANIC PR WIRE/ -- Today, Royal Caribbean Group (NYSE: RCL), announced its new commitment to the next phase of its ongoing partnership with World Wildlife Fund (WWF) for guidance and counsel in establishing bold environmental goals and sustainable business practices.
+MIAMI, April 28, 2022 /PRNewswire/ -- Today, Royal Caribbean Group (NYSE: RCL), announced its new commitment to the next phase of its ongoing partnership with World Wildlife Fund (WWF) for guidance and counsel in establishing bold environmental goals and sustainable business practices.

 "Healthy, sustainable oceans are paramount to our mission of delivering the best vacations responsibly," said Royal Caribbean Group CEO Jason Liberty.
 "Our partnership with WWF encapsulates our belief in continuous improvement and our commitment to advancing our environmental, social and governance (ESG) work.
 The support and assistance of WWF will be invaluable to realizing this mission as we work to set and achieve our sustainability goals."